I am a data scientist with strong skills in software engineering, natural language

 Concentration: Data Science

-and Data Science, Research Methods in Computer Science
+Natural Language Processing, Research Methods in Empirical Computer

 Texas A&M University